 There are a number of hiking and biking trails near town and you are only a 30-minute drive from Rocky Mountain National Park so if you are staying a couple of nights, Lyons is a great base to explore the park from.

-Lyons is all about local pride, and the relaxed pace of life and friendly small-town charm are sure to win you over.
+Lyons is all about local pride, and the relaxed pace of life and friendly small-town charm is sure to win you over.
 This is definitely one of the mountain towns close to Denver that you should take the time to visit.

 Where to Stay in Lyons: La Vern M. Johnson Park for camping, or rent a tiny house at WeeCasa Tiny Home Resort.
 For an affordable self-contained option, stay at this cozy one-bedroom carriage house.

-Where to Eat in Lyons: Try the damn-good BBQ at Smokin’ Dave’s BBQ & Brew, Tacos and other delicious Mexican fare at Mojo Taqueria, or grab a sandwich or sweet treat to take hiking from St Vrain Market, Deli and Bakery.
+Where to Eat in Lyons: Try the damn-good BBQ at Smokin’ Dave’s BBQ & Brew, Tacos and other delicious Mexican dishes at Mojo Taqueria, or grab a sandwich or sweet treat to take hiking from St Vrain Market, Deli and Bakery.